Best Places to Surf in Brittany, France

 From La Torche to Guidel, here is a top 5 of where you can surf gnarly breton waves.

-Guidel & Plomeur (Morbihan)
+Surfing in Guidel & Plomeur (Morbihan)

 Guidel in the Morbihan is called a "surf town" and has several surf spots to find a wave, from Le Loc'h, Maeva or Kaolins.
 The area has 17 km of coastline including 5 km of fine sandy beaches and coves.
 Loc'h beach, for example, is nearly 600 m.